Ssentiago/obsidian-openapi-renderer/README.md

 - Default OpenAPI specification filename is "openapi-spec.yaml" in the same folder.
 - Needs internet access to download Swagger UI and js-yaml from CDNs.
 - Uses DataviewJS for iframe/link rendering.
 Install Dataview plugin and enable JS script settings in its settings.
+- There are two ways to update the Swagger UI preview:
+  - Manual (by default): After changing the HTML file, click the 'Refresh' button in the upper-left corner of the preview.
+  - Automatic: Enable the 'Auto Update' option in the plugin settings.
+The preview will be updated automatically when the HTML file is changed.

 ### Installation